Things to do

 There are also on-line Guides available at the following websites:

 Should any guests wish to hire a qualified mountain guide we recommend Mark Eddy who’s details you can find here https://www.mountain-journeys.co.uk/

 This is hilly country which probably makes it one of the best or worst places in the country depending on your point of view, but there are pretty flat routes that can be found too.
-As keen cyclists we can advise you on where best to cycle according to your preferences and ability.
 There are numerous on and off road routes or trails to be enjoyed again for all levels of fitness/ enthusiasm.
 We are also about a quarter of a mile from the two wheeled and friendly institution that is Ghyllside Cycles where you can buy most cycling gear and hire bikes too.

 Ambleside is only a couple of minutes walk from the cottage and according to tripadvisor there are now 106 restaurants in and around the town.
 We haven't tried them all yet but are having a good go and can advise that there are some very good and some not so good ones.
 We've come to realise that we all have different tastes and opinions on this but will be happy to make recommendations if asked.

 There are probably a dozen or so pubs or bars, all different and with a decent live music scene most weeks.